jarun/nnn/README.md

 There is a program option to filter entries by substring match instead of regex.

-If `nnn` is invoked as root or the environment variable `NNN_SHOW_HIDDEN` is set the default filter will also match hidden files.

 #### Navigate-as-you-type

 In this mode directories are opened in filter mode, allowing continuous navigation.
 Works best with the **arrow keys**.